Can Vitamin D impact testosterone?

 Several clinical studies show that vitamin D status is related to sperm count and sperm movement in men being evaluated for fertility problems.[3]
 Men with severe vitamin D deficiency often have poorer semen quality, and some small trials have found that vitamin D supplementation can improve certain semen parameters, though the evidence remains mixed.

-Because sperm production and testosterone production share the same testicular machinery, men with low testosterone vitamin D patterns may notice both fatigue and fertility changes.
+Because sperm production and testosterone production share the same testicular machinery, men with low testosterone and low vitamin D patterns may notice both fatigue and fertility changes.
 However, vitamin D is only one of many factors that influence sperm health.

 Thresholds where vitamin D matters most for testosterone